votingsystem/votingsystem/Vickets/web-app/bower_components/votingsystem-select-tag-dialog/README.md

-votingsystem-select-tag-dialog
+tagvs-select-dialog
 ================

-See the [component page](http://votingsystem.github.io/votingsystem-select-tag-dialog) for more information.
+See the [component page](http://votingsystem.github.io/tagvs-select-dialog) for more information.